Nchrist89/Palms-Peaks-P1/README.md

 2. leaving all other fields empty.
 Again it pointed out the First Name field was empty and needed to be input.
 3. I then followed this onward through the form for each field and was successfully hit with the notification that the next field had not been input and could not be left empty.

+Responsiveness.

+1. I have tested the responsiveness of the website from the very beginning of the development and tried to ensure that the entire website is responsive throughout the build.
+2. I have tested using friends and families own devices and also sent the Github pages link to multiple friends and family to request them to test on their devices.
+I have had some issues on some devices but most have been fine.
+Usually it comes down to the breakpoints being slightly different on some devices.
+I have tried my best to make sure it looks fine without causing the layout to break on other devices while fixing the ones I have tried.

 ## Credits

 ### Code used

 * [Create responsive Navbar and sidebar](https://www.youtube.com/watch?v=8eFeIFKAKHw)
 * Some code has been autocompleted with the help of AI Copilot.
 This was turned off mid project as it was too helpful and I wanted to write more myself.
+* I have had many helpful tips from watching Kevin Powell on youtube.

 ### Content